This online calculator can solve hydrostatic pressure problems by finding unknown values in the hydrostatic equation.

 - Any quantity of liquid, however small, may be made to support any weight, however large.

-Picture above shows that the static fluid pressure at a given depth does not depend upon the total mass, surface area, or the geometry of the container.
-It depends only on height of fluid.
-This is because the pressure to the inclined walls has vertical part, and in left vessel it points up, in middle vessel it points down, thus, adding or removing additional pressure to the bottom pressure, so it is proportional only to the height of fluid.
+The picture above shows that the static fluid pressure at a given depth does not depend upon the total mass, surface area, or container geometry.
+It depends only on the height of the fluid.
+This is because the pressure to the inclined walls has a vertical part, and in the left vessel, it points up, while in the middle vessel, it points down, thus, adding or removing additional pressure to the bottom pressure, so it is proportional only to the height of fluid.